 This is a big topic, but I will try to keep it simple.
 The predominant speargun type here as in the Mediterranean in general is the Euro handle sling gun.
 Most common barrel material is aluminum, but carbon fiber and wood is being used as well.
 Rollerguns are gaining popularity but is still a nisch market.

-Common barrel length for aspetto and aguetto hunting is 90 – 115cm with single or double slings and for hunting in caves and holes 55 – 75cm with a single sling.
+Common barrel length for aspetto and aguetto hunting is 90 – 120cm with single or double slings and for hunting in caves and holes 55 – 90cm with a single sling.
+90cm is a popular allrounder.

 I also have the same gun with an easy to maneuver 75cm barrel for winter hunting between the rocks.
 Two 16mm slings and the 7mm shaft gives me a lot of punch when needed and the flexibility to load only one rubber if less power is preferred for a specific dive.

-Here it’s quite common to go without either float line or reel.
-Visibility is good and most of the fish we catch quite small, so it is possible to get away with it.
+Here in Mallorca it’s quite common to go without either float line or reel.
+Visibility is good and most of the fish we catch are quite small so it’s possible to get away with it.
 But I still wouldn’t recommend it.
-If you do end up shooting a big bush coming by there is a high risk of the fish pulling it out of your hand or that you have to let go of it to get back to the surface, potentially losing your gun in best case.
+If you do end up shooting a big fish there is a high risk of the fish pulling the gun out of your hand or that you have to let go of it to get back to the surface, potentially losing your gun in the process.
 That has happened.
 In worst case you don’t let go and end up in serious trouble getting back to the surface.
 That has also happened.

-So for safety reasons you are left with two choices, reel or float line.
-There are good arguments for both approaches.
-Here most spearfishermen prefer reels.
-Reels allow you to surface after a catch with gun in hand without having to fight the fish on your way up.
+So for safety reasons you are left with two good choices, reel or float line.
+And there are good arguments for both approaches.
+Here most spearfishermen seem to prefer reels.
+Reels allow you to surface after a catch with gun in hand, without having to fight the fish on your way up.
 Additionally there is no line to the surface to entangle in rocks and overhangs or for that sake spook the fish, fish is extremely easily spooked here.
 The disadvantage is that a big fish could potentially get you entangled in the reel line if it spools you and swims around your legs for example.
-The fact that you are disconnected from your buoy also requires more attention from your buddy and still leaves the risk of losing your gun if you have to let go for any reason.
+The fact that you are disconnected from your buoy also requires more attention from your dive buddy and still leaves the risk of losing your gun if you have to let go for any reason.

 Dive buoys are mandatory by law in Spain so bring it along no matter what.
-But apart from that the most important case for using one is visibility.
+But apart from the law the most important case to make for using one is of course visibility.
 For your own safety it’s of the highest importance to make sure that you are visible to boats and other divers at all times.
 A dive flag on the buoy greatly improves your visibility, especially in choppy water.

 As most of the catches here are relatively small in size a pointy small knife is the most convenient tool to finish off the fish.